jortvanleenen/Octopus/README.md

-# LeapedFrog
+# Octopus

-LeapedFrog is an equivalence checker for P4 packet parsers, implemented in Python.
+Octopus is an equivalence checker for P4 packet parsers, implemented in Python.
 It supports both naive and optimised symbolic bisimulation techniques for comparing parser behaviour.

-LeapedFrog is accompanied by the paper *"Practical Equivalence Checking of P4 Parsers"* by Jort van Leenen.
+Octopus is accompanied by the paper *"Practical Equivalence Checking of P4 Parsers"* by Jort van Leenen.
 The implementation builds on earlier work from [Leapfrog](https://doi.org/10.48550/arXiv.2205.08762), a Rocq-based formal verifier for P4 parsers.